Managing performance – Why what you see probably isn’t what you get

 So if someone in your team has suddenly improved their performance, almost overnight, that’s a great, big, red flashing warning signal that you need to stop patting yourself on the back for being a great manager, and start looking at what exactly they have been doing to achieve this incredible gain in performance so quickly.

 If you manage people, it’s time to think the unthinkable.

 How – exactly – is your star performer achieving their results?

 What corners are they cutting?
 What procedures are they ignoring?

 Are you REALLY sure you know – and if not, how are you going to find out?

 I offer unique, bespoke 1:1 coaching for accidental managers to help you feel in control of your team.
-See my Be a Better Manager programme for more information, or call me on 07902 903086 to see how it could work for you.
+Call me on 07902 903086 to see how it could work for you.